 Dr. Tony Herdman’s research program focuses on understanding the brain dynamics that underlie many psychological phenomena involved in auditory and visual perceptions, attention, language and memory.
-He uses behavioural, eye-tracking, and electrophysiological (EEG & MEG) measures to study fundamental principles of these systems and how they develop.
+He uses behavioural and electrophysiological (EEG & MEG) measures to study fundamental principles of these systems and how they develop.
 One main line of investigation is providing insights into how experience with visual objects (such as letters and words) alters brain dynamics and neural-network communications in typically-developing readers and dyslexics.
 Another research stream is looking at how auditory selective attention and visual novelty detection in children are affected by socioeconomic disparities.
 Dr. Herdman is also collaborating with other researchers in the fields of cognition & memory and neuroimaging methodology.
 Dr. Herdman is particularly fascinated by how a brain functions and communicates across multiple dimensions (space, time, and frequency) and how such communication is altered by experience as a brain develops its abundant abilities.

 - Bann, SA & Herdman AT (2016) Event Related Potentials reveal early phonological and orthographic processing of single letters in letter-detection and letter-rhyme paradigms.
 Frontiers in human neuroscience

 - Doesburg, S.M., Cheung, T., Moiseev, A., Ribary, U., Herdman, A.T., Miller, S.P., Chau C., Cepeda, I.L., Synnes A., & Grunau R.E.
 (2013) Neonatal pain-related stress, functional cortical activity and visual-perceptual abilities in school-age children born at extremely low gestational age.
 PAIN